 As environmental and financial concerns dominate American culture, cremation is seeing another rise in popularity.
 According to the most recent data provided by the National Funeral Directors Association, the cremation rate in 2013 was 45.1%.
 The projected rate for 2020 is 55.8%.
 By 2030, 70.6% of final dispositions are expected to be cremations.

-We’ve assisted countless families, their loved ones and caregivers with dignified and affordable cremation services for over 40 years.
+We’ve assisted countless families, their loved ones and caregivers with dignified and affordable cremation services since 1973.
 Contact us today to help you determine if cremation is the right choice for you.